KenKundert/emborg/doc/monitoring.rst

 is not given, the *default_maintainer* is used.
 If *max_age* is not given, the *default_max_age* is used.

+There are some additional settings available:

+*default_maintainer*:
+    Email address of the account running the checks.
+This will be the sender address on any email sent as a result of an over due back-up.
+*dumper*:
+    Email address of the account monitoring the checks.
+This will be the recipient address on any email sent as a result of an over due back-up.
+*root*:
+    The directory used as the root when converting relative paths given in *repositories* to absolute paths.
+By default this will be the *Emborg* log file directory.
+*default_max_age*:
+    The default maximum age in hours.
+It is used if a maximum age is not given for a particular repository.
+*colorscheme*:
+    The color scheme of your terminal.
+May be "dark" or "light" or None.
+If None, the output is not colored.
+*message*:
+    The format of the summary for each host.
+The string may contain keys within braces that will be replaced before output.
+The following keys are
+    supported:

+    | *host*: replaced by the host field from the config file, a string.
+    | *max_age*: replaced by the max_age field from the config file, a float.
+    | *mtime*: replaced by modification time, a datetime object.
+    | *hours*: replaced by the number of hours since last update, a float.
+    | *age*: replaced by time since last update, a string.
+    | *overdue*: is the back-up overdue.

+    The message is a Python formatted string, and so the various fields can include formatting directives.
+For example:

+    - strings than include field width and justification, ex. {host:>20}
+    - floats can include width, precision and form, ex. {hours:0.1f}
+    - datetime can include Arrow formats, ex: {mdime:DD MMM YY @ H:mm A}
+    - overdue can include true/false strings: {overdue:PAST DUE!/current}

 To run the program interactively, just make sure *emborg-overdue* has been installed and is on your path.
 Then type: